Bachelor of Health Sciences (Medical Classification)/Bachelor of Health Information Management

 *N/A: Not applicable, N/P: Not published, NC: New course, RC: Range of criteria.

 Additional information on the 2018 intake is now available at the ATAR Wizard.

-Professional placements are an integral part of this course and students often find employment with their host company after graduation.
-In second year, you'll complete five days of placement, followed by 15 days in third year and 45 days of supervised professional placements in fourth year.
+Professional placements are an integral part of this course and these prepare students for their post-graduation professional workplaces.
+In second year, you'll complete five days of supervised professional placement, followed by 15 days in third year and 45 days in fourth year.